Fellow military vet to succeed Greitens as Missouri governor

-KANSAS CITY, Mo.
-(AP) - Eric Greitens’ abrupt resignation as Missouri governor has elevated another Republican military veteran to the office, but one with more experience in working with state lawmakers.
+JEFFERSON CITY, Mo.
+(AP) - Eric Greitens‘ planned resignation as Missouri governor has elevated another Republican military veteran to the office, but one with more experience in working with state lawmakers.

-Mike Parson automatically rose from lieutenant governor to governor on Tuesday when Greitens stepped down.
+Mike Parson will automatically rise from lieutenant governor to governor on Friday when Greitens steps down.
 Greitens had faced possibly being impeached by the state House over investigations of his political and personal life.

 The 62-year-old Parson spent 12 years representing southwest Missouri in the Legislature, where he was a strong abortion opponent, supported the National Rifle Association and successfully pressed for a constitutional amendment benefiting farmers.
 He’s also a former Missouri sheriff.